cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 1. Rely on the existing ABCI functions `ListSnapshots` and `LoadChunks` to retrieve the snapshots and chunks from a peer.
 This approach requires no change to the current API and is easy to implement.
 Furthermore, CometBFT has complete control over the format of the exported snapshot.
-It does however involve more than one ABCI call and network data transfer data transafer.
+It does however involve more than one ABCI call and network data transfer.
 2. Extend `RequestListSnapshots` with a flag to indicate that we want an exportable snapshot format and extend `ResponseListSnapshot` to return a path and format of the exported snapshots.